b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 Compare it with the empirical probability from @sec:statistics_prob_distribution which was equal to `jl diceProbs[12]`.
-Here we treated it as a binomial distribution (success: two sixes (6 + 6 = 12), failure: other result) hence `dsts.Binomial` with `2` number of rolls and `1/6` probability of getting 6 in a single roll.
+Here we treated it as a binomial distribution (success: two sixes (6 + 6 = 12), failure: other result) hence `dsts.Binomial` with `2` (number of dice to roll) and `1/6` (probability of getting 6 in a single roll).
 Then we used `dsts.pdf` to get the probability of getting exactly two sixes.
 More info on `dsts.Binomial` can be found [here](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.Binomial) and on `dsts.pdf` can be found [there](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.pdf-Tuple{UnivariateDistribution,%20Real}).

 However there is a problem with using `dsts.pdf` for continues distributions because it can take any of the infinite values within the range.
 Remember, in theory there is an infinite number of values between 180 and 181 (like 180.1111, 180.12222, etc.).
 So usually for practical reasons it is recommended not to calculate a probability density function (hence `pdf`) for a continuous distribution (1 / infinity $\approx$ 0).
 Still, remember that the height of 181 [cm] means that the value lies somewhere between 180.5 and 181.49999... .
-Moreover, I can reliably calculate probabilities (with `dsts.cdf`) for $\le$ 180.5 and $\le$ 181.49999... so a good approximation would be.
+Moreover, we can reliably calculate the probabilities (with `dsts.cdf`) for $\le$ 180.5 and $\le$ 181.49999... so a good approximation would be.

 ```jl
 s = """